-La Chapelle Expiatoire Paris (the Expiatory Chapel) is one of those hidden gems which blends, history, art and architecture and offers a quiet oasis not far from the busy Grands Boulevards.
+La Chapelle Expiatoire Paris (the Expiatory Chapel) is one of those hidden gems which blends, history, art, and architecture and offers a quiet oasis not far from the busy Grands Boulevards in Paris 8.
+If you are looking for a more intimate, local experience in Paris, don’t miss La Chapelle Expiatoire.
 Built on the location of an ancient cemetery (le Cimitière de la Madeleine) which received hundreds of corpses during the revolutionary days, the chapel was indeed constructed at the exact point where King Louis XVI and Marie Antoinette were buried after their execution in 1793.

 In 1814 France restored the monarchy with Louis XVIII.
-It was King Louis XVIII, Louis XVI’s brother, who ordered to move the rests of the royal couple to Basilique de Saint Denis and built this chapel to honor their memory.
-Designed by the architect Fontaine (1816-1826), the Chapelle Expiatoire’s main purpose was to ask for pardon on behalf of France.
+It was King Louis XVIII, Louis XVI’s brother, who ordered to move the rests of the royal couple to Basilique de Saint-Denis and built this chapel to honor their memory.
+Designed by the architect Fontaine (1816-1826), the Chapelle Expiatoire’s main purpose was to ask for the pardon on behalf of France.

 THE CHAPEL’S ARCHITECTURE